Duck Confit or Confit de Canard is duck that’s been salted, then cooked, then preserved in its own fat for a few weeks.

 - 1 tsp black peppercorns

-*You will also need a jar big enough to hold the duck legs*
+You will need a jar, pyrex dish or something similar, that's large enough to hold the legs.

 Instructions